 Additionally, many people acknowledged the importance of sharing these experiences with a physician when experiencing adverse sexual side effects.

 More than 16 million Americans have depression, and many of them treat the condition with antidepressants including SSRIs.
 While these medications may offer much-needed relief, many people report experiencing sexual dysfunction and reduced sexual desire as a result of the treatment.
-There was also a gap in communication between physicians and patients as to the nature of these sexual side effects, particularly among women.
+Based on our survey, there appears to be a gap in communication between physicians and patients as to the nature of these sexual side effects, particularly among women.

-Whatever medication you use, you shouldn’t have to overpay for the care you deserve.
+Whatever medication you use, the cost shouldn’t be an added side effect.
 At SingleCare, our mission is to make saving on your prescription medications as easy as possible.
-Using our simple website, you can find your prescription, compare pricing, and save at the pharmacy of your choice.
-SingleCare helps you save on everything from prescriptions to dental and vision appointments, making health care as accessible as possible.
-Visit us at SingleCare.com to learn more.
+Use our website or app to find your prescription, compare prices, and save at the pharmacy of your choice.

 Through Amazon’s Mechanical Turk, we collected responses from 1,002 participants who had most recently been treated with either SSRI antidepressants or non-SSRI antidepressants.
 60.3% of our participants were female, and 39.7% were male.
 Participants ranged in age from 18 to 71 with a mean of 35.7 and a standard deviation of 10.4.
 Respondents who had not been diagnosed with depression or who had never experienced feelings of depression were excluded from the survey, in addition to those who had not been treated with antidepressants.